eficode-academy/istio-katas/metrics.md

 kubectl apply -f deploy/metrics/sentences.yaml
 ```

-Execute `kubectl get pods` and observe that we have one container/POD:
+Execute `kubectl get pods` and observe that we have one container per POD:

 ```
 NAME                         READY   STATUS    RESTARTS   AGE